-- Intubate if apneic. - Consider patient airway anatomy and condition for proper airway adjunct selection. - AEMTs can suction tracheostomies - A If two attempts with an ETT are not successful, move to an adjunct device. - If approved, adjuncts considered "rescue airways" such as the LMA or Dual Lumen Airways} may be appropriate primary airway devices. - P LMA is recommended as the primary airway except in extreme cases such as airway edema. - Confirm correct placement of advanced airways by at least five methods:
+- Intubate if apneic. - Consider patient airway anatomy and condition for proper airway adjunct selection. - AEMTs can suction tracheostomies - {Lighted Stylet Intubation} or {Camera Assisted Intubation} may be utilized. - Dual Lumen Airways, e.g., Combitube, Pharyngotracheal Lumen Airway (PtL), King Airway or Laryngeal Mask Airways (LMA), are acceptable airway devices.
+Use of these devices is limited to patients who need an artificial airway and are apneic. - A If two attempts with an ETT are not successful, move to an adjunct device. - o If approved, adjuncts considered "rescue airways" such as the LMA or Dual Lumen Airways} may be appropriate primary airway devices. - P LMA is recommended as the primary airway except in extreme cases such as airway edema. - Always secure the ET tube in place, preferably with a commercial tube-securing device. - Cervical collar is effective in maintaining patient's head in a neutral position. - Reassess ET tube placement every time the patient is moved. - Confirm correct placement of advanced airways by at least five methods: